Mohamed Hamri

-Mohamed Hamri (August 27, 1932 – August 29, 2000), commonly known as Hamri, was a Moroccan painter, restauranteur, and author; he helped write and produce Sufi music.
+Mohamed Hamri (محمد حمري; August 27, 1932 – August 29, 2000), commonly known as Hamri (حمري), was a Moroccan painter, restauranteur, and author; he helped write and produce Sufi music.
 Self-described as "The painter of Morocco," Hamri was one of the few Moroccans to participate in the Tangier Beat scene.

 Early life and family

 He was born in 1932 in Jajouka, a village at the southern end of the Rif Mountains near Ksar el-Kebir, in northern Morocco.
 His father was a ceramics artist who painted his pieces following an ancient tradition.
 Hamri's mother was born into the Attar family of Zahjouka musicians.
 His uncle was the leader of the Master Musicians of Joujouka.

 Hamri is father to Sanaa Hamri, the first Moroccan woman to direct a Hollywood movie.

 Career

 Hamri helped the Master Musicians of Joujouka survive by bringing them to Tangier to play.
 In 1951, writer Paul Bowles met the 18-year-old Hamri at Tanger train station.

 Hamri later met the painter Brion Gysin—inventor of the cut-up technique—who tutored him and introduced him to modern European painters.
 Gysin and Hamri had a joint exhibition in 1952.
 After Hamri introduced Gysin to the Zahjouka village, Gysin became a lifelong promoter of the Sufi trance master musicians who lived there.
 Together with Gysin, Hamri set up the "1001 Nights Restaurant" in Tangier with Hamri as cook and where Gysin employed the master musicians to play.
 In 1958, Gysin bought out Hamri's interest in the restaurant for $10,000 but he soon lost the restaurant himself.

 He soon opened a new 1001 Nights in Asilah—40 km south of Tangier—where he first met Brian Jones and subsequently brought him to Zahjouka.